xat/castnow/README.md

 ### non-interactive use

-If standard input is not a TTY and no playlist arguments are provided, the castnow accepts keyboard commands via standard input.
+If standard input is not a TTY and no playlist arguments are provided, then castnow accepts keyboard commands via standard input.
 The command names are the key names listed above under *player controls*.

 Examples:

 ```
 # Play or pause:
-echo "space" | castnow --quiet --address SOMETHING
+echo "space" | castnow --quiet --address SOME_ADDRESS

 # Louder:
-echo "up" | castnow --quiet --address SOMETHING
+echo "up" | castnow --quiet --device SOME_DEVICE
 ```

 ### reporting bugs/issues